HardyHasan94/introtodeeplearning/README.md

 #### Lab1:
 Intoduction to tensorflow and Recurrent Neural Networks.
 #### Lab2:
-Introduction to Convolutional Neural Networks and Generative Adversarial Networks.
+Introduction to Latent Variable Models, such as VAE's and GAN's
 #### Lab3:
 Introduction to Reinforcement Learning and implementation of the DQN algorithm.